Skip to main content

 If you choose to have Appflow host your live update web artifacts, your app's build directory will be signed, bundled, and uploaded to Appflow.

-The Ionic Cloud CLI does the heavy lifting here:
+The Appflow CLI does the heavy lifting here:

 --app-id=APP_ID